-The ingredients in Procera Protect are very different than Procera AVH.
+The ingredients in Procera Protect are different than in Procera AVH.
 Also, both supplements are supposed to work differently.
-Procera Protect is touted to be a broad spectrum antioxidant.
-There is no evidence either way that Procera Protect (Ceraplex) and Procera AVH work better together.
-That would take research to know for sure.
-Procera AVH does have a small study on its benefits while Ceraplex does not.
+Procera Protect is touted to be a broad-spectrum antioxidant.
+Whether both supplements work better together will require more study.

-See the Procera AVH review for much more info.
+See the Procera AVH review for more info.

 Buy Procera Protect

-Ceraplex can be obtained directly from the company or at local stores like vitamin shoppe, GNC, CVS, Walgreen and Rite Aid.
+Ceraplex can be obtained directly from the company or at local stores like Vitamin Shoppe, GNC, CVS, Walgreens, and Rite Aid.